l0wc0ster/blog/jwt.md

 (CVE-2020-28042) Null signature vulnerability
 ```

 In case there are no vulnerabilities, you can try to guess or brute force the JWT encryption password and than change any key and values.
 For example, set the flag **"is_admin":"true"** or something similar.
-In order to generate the appropriate JWT, that will be suitable for the application, a secret key is required.
+In order to generate the appropriate JWT, that will be suitable for the application, a encryption password is required.

-To brute force a JWT using a dictionary:
+To brute force a JWT encryption password, using a dictionary method:

 ```
 hashcat -a 0 -m 16500 jwthash.txt wordlist.txt